AnonymUsageAccount/Friot/README.md

 (1) A Report: providing more type reasoning trees for more functions;

-(2) More Friot examples: providing more Friot IoT programs to demonstrate the usage of this domain-specific language;
+(2) More Friot examples for MicroBit and Raspberry Pi: providing more Friot IoT programs to demonstrate the usage of this domain-specific language;

 (3) A compiler: compile Friot to C code;